 A settlement agreement is reached when any issues can be resolved in mediation.
 The agreement will be in writing and will be signed by all of the parties to your case.
 The agreement will become a court order that goes into the record of your case.

 In tomorrow’s blog post, we will begin our discussion by going over what a final hearing is and how it impacts your CPS case.

 Questions about a CPS case?
 Contact the Law Office of Bryan Fagan

-If you have any questions about a family law case involving CPS please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are experienced in defending parents against allegations of abuse or neglect in all family courts in southeast Texas.
+If you have any questions about a family law case involving CPS, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys are experienced in defending parents against abuse or neglect allegations in all family courts in southeast Texas.
 We offer free of charge consultations with our attorneys six days a week where your questions can be answered and your issues addressed in a comfortable, pressure-free environment.